Outline of the exhibition |

 Cooperation |

-Nada Gogo Sake Brewery Association, Tatsuma Honke Sake Brewery, Shiratsuru Sake Brewery, Fes Tal Kansai, Takenaka Corporation |
+Nada Gogo Sake Brewery Association, Tatsuma Honke Sake Brewery, Shiratsuru Sake Brewery, Festival Tal Kansai, Takenaka Corporation |

 |

-Related events |
+Related Events |

-"Technology and Mind" Seminar
+"Technique and Mind" Seminar

-[80] Architectural rituals and Bansho scrolls in the Okuaizu region
+[80] Architectural rituals and bansho scrolls in the Oku Aizu region

 Instructor |